-The length of this potential suspension will depend on whether you have any priors and whether you blew over the legal limit or refused to provide a breath sample at the station.
+The length of this potential suspension will depend on whether you have any prior arrests for DUI and whether you blew over the legal limit or refused to provide a breath sample at the station.
 A person with no priors who blows over a .08 is subject to a 90 day license suspension.
 A person who refuses the BAC test, with no priors, is subject to a 1 year license suspension.
 In order to challenge the administrative license suspension it is important to act fast and secure legal counsel that can assist you in this process.

 Before this suspension takes effect you are entitled to request a hearing to challenge the suspension.
-You are only given 20 days to submit your request for a hearing, along with either a $375 fee or affidavit of indigence, to the DOL.
+You are only given seven days to submit your request for a hearing, along with either a $375 fee or affidavit of indigence, to the DOL.
 You can request a hearing online or by mail.
 Submitting the hearing request and fee will trigger DOL to send notice of your hearing date, along with the DOL packet submitted by law enforcement.

 Overall less than 1 in 4 people are successful in challenging their license suspension through the DOL.
 You greatly increase your odds if you have a skilled attorney who can identify the legal issues with the best shot of prevailing in each situation.

 Separate from this administrative suspension, there are also driver’s license penalties following certain convictions.
 If you are convicted of certain driving offenses, your conviction data is forwarded by the court to the DOL and depending on the conviction and your history, you could face more costly consequences as to your driver’s license (See the penalties following each conviction and the requirements to reinstate your license here).

 Alcohol Evaluations: We often recommend our clients to get an alcohol evaluation done early on in the case.
 Getting this done early generally saves clients a good chunk of money later.
 Depending on the case, it can result in less probation fees.
 The evaluation can be done by any certified agency.
 We work with both the client and the evaluator to make this process go as smoothly as possible.